NVIDIA/NeMo/README.md

 <a id="markdown-model-fine_tuning" name="model-fine_tuning"></a>

 We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on SQuAD for T5 models and on XQuAD for mT5 models.
-Fine-tuning for GPT-3 models are not supported.
+Fine-tuning for GPT-3 models is not supported.

 #### 5.9.1.
 T5 Fine-tuning
 <a id="markdown-t5-fine_tuning" name="t5-fine_tuning"></a>